xAirx/ReactNative-RestaurantAppProject/README.md

   #### Part 1 & 2 :

-   ~~Setting up the project &.
+   Setting up the project &.
 Creating components needed - done

-   ~~Created a new DishdetailComponent and added it to React application. - done
+   Created a new DishdetailComponent and added it to React application. - done

-   ~~Updated the view of the DishdetailComponent to display the details of the selected dish using an reactstrap card component. - done
+   Updated the view of the DishdetailComponent to display the details of the selected dish using an reactstrap card component. - done

-   ~~Updated the view of the DishdetailComponent to display the list of comments about the dish using the Bootstrap unstyled list component. - done
+   Updated the view of the DishdetailComponent to display the list of comments about the dish using the Bootstrap unstyled list component. - done

-   ~~Integrated the AboutComponent given above into the single page application. - done
+   Integrated the AboutComponent given above into the single page application. - done

-   ~~Added a new functional component named <RenderLeader> through the RenderLeader() function to AboutComponent.js that    renders the details of a given leader using the reactstrap <Media> component. - done
+   Added a new functional component named <RenderLeader> through the RenderLeader() function to AboutComponent.js that    renders the details of a given leader using the reactstrap <Media> component. - done

-  ~~Construct and render the list of leaders in the About Us page using the <RenderLeader>
+  Construct and render the list of leaders in the About Us page using the <RenderLeader

-  ~~component implemented above. - done
+  component implemented above. - done

 #### Part 3:

-   ~~Configure The React application to make use of Redux   - done
+   Configure The React application to make use of Redux   - done

-   ~~Provide a form to enable users to submit their comments   - done
+   Provide a form to enable users to submit their comments   - done

-   ~~Validate the information entered by the users in the form   - done
+   Validate the information entered by the users in the form   - done

-   ~~Set up the form as a local form using the react-redux-form    - done
+   Set up the form as a local form using the react-redux-form    - done

+​

  #### Part 4 :

-   ~~Introduced new action types and action creators to support the fetching of the leaders information from the server and update the Redux store. - done
+   Introduced new action types and action creators to support the fetching of the leaders information from the server and update the Redux store. - done

-   ~~Updated the Home and the About component to render the information about the leaders using the downloaded data from the server - done
+   Updated the Home and the About component to render the information about the leaders using the downloaded data from the server - done

-   ~~Add simple animations to the About component where the leaders information is displayed. - done
+   Add simple animations to the About component where the leaders information is displayed. - done

-   ~~Enabled the users to submit feedback through the feedback form by creating a new feedback service that accepts the form data and uses Restangular to record their feedback on the server. - done
+   Enabled the users to submit feedback through the feedback form by creating a new feedback service that accepts the form data and uses Restangular to record their feedback on the server. - done

- ~~Appropriate action types and action creators have been added. - done
+ Appropriate action types and action creators have been added. - done

-  ~~The Home component is correctly using the leader data, and handling any errors that might arise. - done
+  The Home component is correctly using the leader data, and handling any errors that might arise. - done

-  ~~The About component is correctly using the leader data, and handling any errors that might arise. - done
+  The About component is correctly using the leader data, and handling any errors that might arise. - done

-  ~~A new postFeedback() action creator is correctly implemented to post the feedback data to the server. - done
+  A new postFeedback() action creator is correctly implemented to post the feedback data to the server. - done

-  ~~The Contact component has been correctly updated to use postFeedback() to post the form data to the server. - done
+  The Contact component has been correctly updated to use postFeedback() to post the form data to the server. - done

-  ~~Appropriate animation has been added to stagger the rendering of the leaders in the AboutComponent. - done
+  Appropriate animation has been added to stagger the rendering of the leaders in the AboutComponent. - done

 #### Part 5: Login registration and authentication.

          ******* Admin Panel is setup *******

-   ~~ Admin Panel Frontend structure - done
+​    Admin Panel Frontend structure - done
+​

-   ~~Admin  / able to be able to GET all the registered users' information from the database -done
+   Admin  / able to be able to GET all the registered users' information from the database -done

-   ~~Admin  / able to upload files, such as images when creating new dishes. -done
+   Admin  / able to upload files, such as images when creating new dishes. -done

-   ~~Admin  / ableadmin to flag dishes as promoted or not. -done
+   Admin  / ableadmin to flag dishes as promoted or not. -done

-   ~~Admin  / able admin to flag leaders as promoted -done
+   Admin  / able admin to flag leaders as promoted -done

          Todo:

+​

          //////////// REGISTRATION SYSTEM ///////////

          /////////////Buttons, checkboxes, not connected to handlefunctions  // post operations yet.//////////

+​

         //////////////////// Security ///////////////////////

         Redirect from login to admin panel if user is not authorized for the admin route, redirect back.

         Need to add Redux integration with backend here:

         Admin allowed / able to perform POST, PUT and DELETE operations

         /Admin route will give redirect 403, if you are not logged in as admin

+​
+​

         ///////////////// ADMIN panel ////////////////////

         Admin logic to unCHECK when a dish is already featured.

         Admin recieves popup alert before deletion is completed.
 "Warning"

+​

         /////////////////// Comments ///////////////////////

+​

         Allowed users to select a dish as their favorite, and add it to the list of favorites that are saved on the server.

         Delete one or all of their favorite dishes from their favorites list on the server.

         Admins can mod comments, admin moderation comment button will only appear if "user" is logged in as admin. - logic needed

         Allow a registered user to submit comments,  - need redux post implementation

+​
+​

         //////////// Start building User Panel / Favorites / My Comments Panel ///////////////

         Via Userpanel able to update profilepicture, description etc.